SegiH/WatchList/INSTALL.md

 1. Go to the API directory
 1. Edit config\default.json and fill in the following values:
    a.
 If you plan on using SQL Server as the database, fill in the "SQLServer" section or leave it blank otherwise
    b.
-CORS: Enter the address where you will host the WatchList Web app like this: `["http://localhost:8080","https://watchlist.mysite.com"]` where you add each URL with double quotes around it and separated by a comma.
+CORS: **THIS IS VERY IMPORTANT.
+YOU WILL NOT BE ABLE TO LOG IN IF THIS IS NOT SET CORRECTLY** Enter the address where you will host the WatchList Web app like this: `["http://localhost:8080","https://watchlist.mysite.com"]` where you add each URL with double quotes around it and separated by a comma.
    c.
 Port: If you want to run the backend on a different port, change the default port here.
    d.
 Secret: Enter a random string of letters and numbers.
 This can be any random string.
    e.
 RapidAPIKey: Your RapidAPIKey if you have one.
 Leave blank otherwise